dodoturgut/phytonP2PTP/README.md

 ----------------------------------------

-Step2B: The Program will find the devices with their names and ips for the choose your sender.
+Step2B: The Program will not find the devices with their names and ips for the choose your sender.
 You must wait to the connect any device to your server.
 When it connected completely the program will say somebody just entered the server (with their ip and name) and you will be ready to the send file.

 Step3B: You must write the file path from the file's first parent folder.For example file at folder that named 'images' and 'images' folder at 'venv' folder so you dont need write 'venv' folder name again 'images/IMAGENAME.jpg' will be enough.(Note: Program must be at venv folder)